JJimmyFlynn/Halt/README.md

 ## Theme setup

 Halt's main configuration is setup in two classes: HaltBaseTheme and HaltTheme found in `/lib/halt-base-theme.php` and `/lib/halt-init-theme.php` respectively.

-The HaltBaseTheme class contains common functionality useful for all themes built with Halt.
-All additional configuration should be done in the HaltTheme class.
+The `HaltBaseTheme` class contains common functionality useful for all themes built with Halt.
+All additional configuration should be done in the `HaltTheme` class.

-If more PHP files are added to the `/lib` folder, be sure to require them in `functions.php`
+**N.B.** If more PHP files are added to the `/lib` folder, be sure to require them in `functions.php`

 ## Theme development